 Aggregated area codes from caller phone numbers may be used for topical reporting (e.g., Crisis calls from Texas increased the month anti-trans legislation was introduced).
 Still, callers’ locations are not available to Trans Lifeline.

-Your phone number and IP address can only be accessed by our Tech and Leadership teams, and will only be accessed during internal investigations.
+Your phone number and IP address can only be accessed by our Tech and Leadership teams and will only be accessed during internal investigations.

-During a call, if you choose to share your email address with an operator to receive resources, that email address will only be available to the operator you are speaking with.
+During a call, if you share your email address with an operator to receive resources, that email address will only be available to the operator you are speaking with.
 Any resources will come from an anonymous no-reply email associated with Trans Lifeline.
 Your email address will be deleted after the resource-containing email is sent.